mcsimenc/GenomicsScripts/README.md

 Some definitions are included in multiple scripts so they are as standalone as possible.

+### BED scripts
+* `bedIntersect2percentOverlap.py`: output proportion of features participating in an overlap as found by bedtools bedIntersect -wa -wb
+* `gff2bed.py`: convert a GFF3 file to a BED format file

+### BLAST scripts
+* `blast2gff`: convert blastn, blastp, etc. tabular output to GFF3 format
+* `blastBestHit.py`: outputs the highest-scoring hit from blastn, blastp, etc. tabular output (-outfmt 6 or 7)
+* `blastFilter.py`: outputs lines where the percent identity satisfies constraints from blastn, blastp, etc. tabular output (-outfmt 6 or 7)

+### FASTA scripts
+* `extractFastaSeqs.py`: extract a subset of the sequences in a FASTA file
+* `gff2fasta.py`: extract sequences from a FASTA file based on coordinates in a GFF3 file, using the value from a specified key in the GFF3 attributes column

 ### GFF scripts
 * `blast2gff`: convert blastn, blastp, etc. tabular output to GFF3 format
 * `gff2bed.py`: convert a GFF3 file to a BED format file